 The CNA (NNAAP) Examination is a national assessment that ensures nurse aide candidates have the knowledge and competencies to safely and effectively fill their role as an entry-level nurse aide.
 Candidates intending to work as a Certified Nursing Assistant at Medicare/Medicaid funded facilities in Colorado must pass the NNAAP to become certified as a CNA.
-Colorado is one of 24 NCSBN jurisdictions that administers the exam to determine a nurse aide’s competency.
-The Colorado State Board of Nursing has contracted with Pearson Vue to create, score, and report the results of the Written Exam and Skill Evaluation.
+Colorado is one of 24 NCSBN jurisdictions that administer the exam to determine a nurse aide’s competency.
+The Colorado State Board of Nursing has contracted with Credentia to create, score, and report the results of the Written Exam and Skill Evaluation.
 If you pass both parts of the exam and meet all other requirements, your name will be added to the Colorado Nurse Aide Registry.

 How to Apply for the NNAAP Exam Colorado

 Review the eligibility routes outlined below to determine if you qualify.
 Submit your application to take the exam after you’ve identified the correct eligibility route.
 Your application will expire if you’re not certified within two years after Pearson Vue receives your application.

 If you have a certificate indicating successful completion of a state-approved training program, you can apply for the NNAAP exam under eligibility route 1.
 You must pass the exam within two years of submitting the application to Pearson Vue.

 After completing, at least, five-semester credits of nursing fundaments in a practical nursing, registered nurse, or psychiatric technician program, you’re eligible to apply for the NNAAP if you’ve never been licensed.
 Submit a transcript of your education or a verification letter, from the school where you completed the course, with your application for the exam.
 You must pass both components of the exam within 2 years of submitting the application.

 E4 – LPN, RN or LPT Student with an Active or Expired License